 This window is used to display and configure the Null interface settings.
+The null0 interface is a virtual interface and it is used to drop unwanted packets or prevent routing loops.

 To view the following window, click L3 Features > Interface > Null Interface, as shown below: